 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our policies (both internal and towards customers and suppliers) reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in out supply chains.
+Our policies reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-We ensure that all our suppliers receive and accept the provisions of the new Lavazza Code of Ethics and the Lavazza Supplier Code of Conduct.
+We ensure that all our suppliers receive and accept the provisions of the Lavazza Code of Ethics and the Lavazza Supplier Code of Conduct.
 Both documents are publicly available at Lavazza Group | Compliance.

-The new Lavazza Group Code of Ethics dated 2022 aimed at concretely reiterating the ethical values that guide our way of doing business and confirming the principle that "growth is equally as important as maintaining and consolidating our identity".
-The Lavazza Group has embarked on a path, which began by identifying the value system and the Purpose "Awakening a better world every morning" that represents it, to then proceed with redefining its Code of Ethics and align it with these values.
-The Authenticity, Passion for Excellence, Responsibility and Inventiveness values aim to increase the cohesion and coherence of the Lavazza Group, fostering a sense of belonging, building a climate of trust inside and outside the Company, inspiring and guiding the behavior of all those who, in their various capacities and with different responsibilities, contribute to achieving the Group's mission.
-Furthermore, Lavazza Group published the Commitment on Human Rights: we believe that people must be treated equally, with dignity and respect: our key references and strong commitment are reflected on documents "Commitment to Human Rights" and "Commitment to Children's Rights".
+The Lavazza Group Code of Ethics dated 2022 aimed at concretely reiterating the ethical values that guide our way of doing business and confirming the principle that "growth is equally as important as maintaining and consolidating our identity".
+The Lavazza Group has embarked on a path, which began by identifying the value system and the Purpose "Awakening a better world every morning" that best represents it, to then proceed with redefining its Code of Ethics and align it with these values.
+The Authenticity, Passion for Excellence, Responsibility and Inventiveness values aim to increase the cohesion and coherence of the Lavazza Group, fostering a sense of belonging, building a climate of trust inside and outside the company, inspiring and guiding the behavior of all those who, in their various capacities and with different responsibilities, contribute to achieving the Group's mission.